I wanted to calculate the magnetic field generated by a current which flows down the positive

 \end{align*}

-with $s$ the distance between $P$ and the $z$ axis.
-For $z>0$, $B$ is exactly equal to the magnetic field of an infinite wire!
+B is exactly equal to the magnetic field of an infinite wire!
 When I saw the final result, I realized it was easy to see that it was correct.

-Indeed, for $z<0$ Maxwell's equations are trivially satisfied because the field is zero.
-For $z>0$ they are also satisfied because the field is equal to
+z<0 Maxwell's equations are trivially satisfied because the field is zero.
+For

-magnetic field of an infinite wire.
-Finally, the currents in the $xy$ plane are also taken into account correctly.
+xy plane are also taken into account correctly.
 For example, take an Amperian loop as in figure 3.

 |

-Figure 3, $\gamma_1$ is above the $xy$ plane, $\gamma_3$ is below. |
+Figure 3, \gamma_1 is above the xy plane, \gamma_3 is below. |

-Only the integral over $\gamma_1$ contributes.
-Also I know already that Ampère's law is satisfied for $z > 0$ and the magnetic field is rotationally symmetric.
-Therefore
+\gamma_1 contributes.
+Also I know already that Ampère's law is satisfied for

 \int_{\gamma} B \cdot dl = \mu_0 I \frac{\alpha}{2 \pi}

-with $\alpha$ the angle spanned by the curve $\gamma_1$
+\alpha the angle spanned by the curve

 References and comments